codess-aus/PL-900/Bus_value.md

 Use Power Bl services to create a sales dashboard using the source data.
 You can use Power Bl to create a visual dashboard connecting directly to a dataset using the SQL Server database.
 Using this dashboard, the salespeople will not need to enter the data from the application in a Microsoft Excel spreadsheet at the end of the month.
 The board of directors will have the updated information directly from the dashboard.

+You should use Power Bl to analyze data for insights.
+Power Bl allows you to gather data from multiple sources, model it, and create visualizations, reports, and dashboards.
+Power Bl is a self-service data analytics tool that users can use to analyze the data in many ways, ask questions of the data, and gain insights into the data.

+You should use Power Bl to create data visualizations.
+Power Bl allows you to gather data from multiple sources, model it, create visualizations, reports and dashboards.

 Create a new customer site for your followers with **Power Apps Portals**.
 You can increase the number of followers with a customer site in Power Apps Portal.
 However, this will not help you to understand the customers and increase their engagement.

 **Power Virtual Agents:** power Virtual Agents is used to create chatbots With the help Of a IOW-code / no-code interface.
+You should use **Power Virtual Agent** to build intelligent bots.
+Power Virtual Agents is a tool to create Al powered chat bots without code in a drag and drop user interface.
+You can deploy Power Virtual Agent bots to various channels including your website.

 **Power Automate:** Power Automate automates business workflows like communication and decision approvals.
 Configure Power Automate to handle internal approvals.